Faculty & Staff Directory

 Dr. Hakami obtained his Ph.D. in Biochemistry in the laboratory of the Nobel Laureate Professor Har Gobind Khorana at the Massachusetts Institute of Technology (MIT), and was subsequently awarded a NRSA fellowship from NIH to complete postdoctoral training at Harvard Medical School (HMS).
 He is currently an Associate Professor of Microbiology and Infectious Diseases at GMU.
 The main focus of research in Dr. Hakami’s laboratory is to understand the fundamental mechanisms by which vesicular trafficking within the host regulates innate immune responses during infection with pathogenic agents.
-In particular, a major focus is the molecular mechanisms by which exosomes, a subtype of extracellular vesicles (EVs), regulate innate immunity.
+In particular, a major focus is the molecular mechanisms by which extracellular vesicles (EVs) regulate innate immunity.
 The broad goal of these studies is identifying new strategies for development of highly effective host-based countermeasures.

 Hakami Lab in the News

 - Frontiers in Microbiology